Xon77/Live4Bubbles/README.md

 3. [Line 1113](L4B_Tidal/ControlTidal.tidal#L1113) - Update of definitions and functions of step 1,
 4. [Lines 1118 to 1136](L4B_Tidal/ControlTidal.tidal#L1118-L1136) - Final initialization for crossfades.

-This sets up all control parameters for tempo, duration, sound folders, buffers, effects, and more.
+This will boot Tidal Cycles and set up all control parameters for tempo, duration, sound folders, buffers, effects, and more.

 🎉✨🎵 **You can begin to play with the GUI & controllers!** 🎵✨🎉